Zeagl3/Skybax/README.md

   ## What is Skybax

   Skybax is my own take on how to play Skyrim.
-It adds a lot of graphical overhauls, DLC-sized additions, animations, etc.
+It adds a lot of graphical overhauls, DLC-sized additions, animations, etc.<br><br>
   Oh yeah, it's also NSFW :)

   ## Installation